Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sv_SRQeL_rA.md

 ### Transcript

-> what we were talking about any plans for construction drones or alternatives for automate to automate the construction site ah no not really not as far as i know
+> what we were talking about any plans for construction drones or alternatives for automate to automate the construction site ah no not really not as far as I know